galvedro/mut/README.md

 TESTSUITE_END
 ```

-First of all: test code is written in regular C.
+Test code is written in regular C.

 `TESTSUITE_BEGIN` and `TESTSUITE_END` macros are required and provide a main
 C function with the necessary structure to execute your tests and report